-$$C_1 = Y_1 - S_1$$

-$$C_2 = (1+r)S_1 + Y_2$$
+$$C_1 = Y_1 - S_1$$ $$C_2 = (1+r)S_1 + Y_2,$$

-where C_I , Y_I and S_I are consumption, income and saving in the current period, C_2 , Y_2 and S_2 are consumption, income and saving in the next period and r = real interest rate.
+where C_1 , Y_1 and S_1 are consumption, income and saving in the current period, C_2 , Y_2 and S_2 are consumption, income and saving in the next period and r = real interest rate.

-a) Derive the household's intertemporal budget constraint!
-Assume that the households' preferences are such that $Y_1 - C_1 < 0$!
-Illustrate the intertemporal equilibrium in a diagram!
+- a) Derive the household's intertemporal budget constraint!
+Assume that the households' preferences are such that $Y_1 C_1 < 0$!
+Illustrate the intertemporal equilibrium in a diagram! - b) Assume that the household becomes more optimistic regarding its future income!
+How will this affect consumption today and in the future?

-- b) Assume that the household becomes more optimistic regarding its future income!
-How will this affect consumption today and in the future? - c) Assume that the real interest rate increases!
+c) Assume that the real interest rate increases!
 How will this affect the household's consumption decision?

-Assume that we have Ricardian equivalence.
+Assume that we have Ricardian equivalence!
 This implies that consumption depends on expected lifetime incomes and that individuals understand the government's intertemporal budget restriction.

-- a) How will consumption be affected by a tax increase today if future government consumption is assumed not to be affected?
+- a) How will consumption be affected by a tax decrease today if future government consumption is assumed not to be affected?
 Motivate your answer using the intertemporal budget restrictions that households and the government are facing! - b) Is Ricardian equivalence a reasonable description of reality?
-Does it seem to hold for the crisis countries in the eurozone?